forestdb/forestdb.org/models/social-utility.md

 console.log(expectation(results, function(x) {return x['groupParams']['groupSD']}))
 ~~~~

 Despite the fact Alice doesn't explicitly observe any information about the Stirfry Shack, she nonetheless forms strong beliefs about it by observing the actions of agents that she believes belong to her group.
 By comparing evidence1 to evidence2, we see that additional evidence strengthens Alice's belief and also leads to an inference that the SD of her group must be quite large (otherwise it's hard to explain why no one else is choosing the Burger Barn).
-By comparing evidence2 to evidence3, we see that observing just a few mixed signals (i.e. a bad experience at Burger Barn herself, and social evidence of some other choosing Burger Barn), her beliefs about SD shift much lower.
+By comparing evidence2 to evidence3, we see that after observing just a few mixed signals (i.e. a bad experience at Burger Barn herself, and social evidence of some others choosing Burger Barn), her beliefs about SD shift much lower.

 Jointly inferring membership in & properties of multiple groups (broken)
 -----------------------------------------------------------